-- Exporting, re-exporting, or permitting downloads of any content in violation of the export or import laws of the United Kingdom or without all required approvals, licenses and exemptions.
+- Exporting, re-exporting, or permitting downloads of any content in violation of the export or import laws of the England and Wales or Scotland or without all required approvals, licenses and exemptions.

 - Use of IRC servers or bots connected to public IRC networks or servers.

-Failure to comply with this AUP constitutes a material breach of the Terms of Services upon which you are permitted to use the Services, and may result in our taking all or any of the following actions:
+Failure to comply with this AUP constitutes a material breach of your agreement with ISAAC under which you are permitted to use the ISAAC Services, and may result in our taking all or any of the following actions:

-- Immediate, temporary or permanent withdrawal of your right to use the Services.
+- Immediate, temporary or permanent withdrawal of your right to use the ISAAC Services.